Aarav10723/Portfolio/Projects/class-projects.md

 # Projects for Class

-This page will be filled in as the semester progresses.
+*(Placeholder — projects will be added throughout the semester.)*

 - Project 1: Coming soon
 - Project 2: Coming soon
+- Project 3: Coming soon